cracked-crystalball-99/bears-bulls-my-5-tools/README.md

 On the right-side, coded in red, shows the sell or no vote percentage.

 You interpret the percentages as to persuasiveness.

+# 3.1. chart for visualisation of percentage of votes or signals

 The graph is just a visual representation of the percentages.
 Best wishes.